-The Industrial Turnover Indices (ITI) have the objective of measuring the evolution of the activity of companies included in the industrial sector in Spain, through their turnover.
-The Industrial New Orders Received Indices (INORI), in turn, have the objective of measuring the evolution of the activity of companies included in the industrial sector in Spain, through the future demand aimed at the industrial branches.
-Both the ITI and the INORI are value indicators, in other words, they measure the joint evolution of quantity, quality and price.
+The Industrial Turnover Indices (ITI) have the objective of measuring the evolution of the activity of companies included in the industrial sector in Spain, through their turnover. the INORI is a value indicators, in other words, it measure the joint evolution of quantity, quality and price.